What is metal saw blade? Explanation of materials and blade types!

 *Changing this might change your cutting results.

-γ: rake angle Change depending on shape and material
+γ: Rake angle Varies depending on shape and material

 It is advisable to consider where the blade enters the material on your machine.
 Each company has its own differences (approach angle, swing, straight ahead).